scionwest/ValidatableBase/README.md

         }

 ## Binding to the View

+The new version of ValidatableBase no longer stores the validation messages within an ObservableCollection.
+This is partly due to Portable Class Libraries (which allows ValidatableBase to be used on the widest range of platforms) does not support them.
+To work around this, I have provided an extension method that takes the model's validation message dictionary (`Dictionary<string, IEnumerable<IValidationMessage>>`) and converts it to a dictionary of observable messages (`Dictionary<string, ObservableCollection<IValidationMessage>>`).

+Anytime validation on the model is changed (such as a `ValidateAll()` invocation) you can re-assign the view models validation collection using the extension method, notifying the UI of validation changes as needed.

+        public MainPageViewModel()
+        {
+            this.AppUser = new User();
+            this.ValidationMessages = this.AppUser.GetValidationMessages().ConvertValidationMessagesToObservable();
+        }

+        /// <summary>
+        /// A wrapper around the non-observable collection of validation messages stored in our model.
+        /// </summary>
+        public Dictionary<string, ObservableCollection<IValidationMessage>> ValidationMessages
+        {
+            get
+            {
+                return this.validationMessages;
+            }

+            private set
+            {
+                this.validationMessages = value;
+                this.OnPropertyChanged("ValidationMessages");
+            }
+        }

+        public void Execute(object parameter)
+        {
+            // Perform validation on the user's built in validation. this.AppUser.ValidateAll();

+            // Check if there are any errors.
+            // We assign the reference to the view models, which contains an observable collection for the UI. if (this.AppUser.HasValidationMessages<ValidationErrorMessage>())
+            {
+                // Update our UI with new validation errors. this.ValidationMessages = this.AppUser.GetValidationMessages().ConvertValidationMessagesToObservable();
+                return;
+            }
+            else
+            {
+                // Clear out each observable collection.
+                this.ValidationMessages.AsParallel().ForAll(item => item.Value.Clear());
+            }

+            // Do stuff.
+        }

+The view is then data-bound to this property for fetching validation information.

 Binding to the view is really easy, using one of the two provided converters.